rafaelsoteldosilva/vechain-server/README.md

    -  Go to https://www.enterprisedb.com/downloads/postgres-postgresql-downloads in order to download the installer
    -  Run the installer,
    -  Click NEXT and leave the default values,
-   -  When you get to the password, type `1234`, you can use another one if you want,
+   -  When you get to the password, type `1234`, you can use another one if you want, but if you do, you have to set it in the src/db/config/config.js file
       <p align="center">
          <img src="./imagesForReadme/InstallationPostgre4.5.jpg" alt="InstallationPostgre4.5"/>
       </p>